pagopa/pagopa-ecommerce-local/README.md

 - Query and analyze application logs
 - Visualize service dependencies and performance

+**First-time Setup**: On initial startup, SigNoz will prompt you to create an account.
+This is a **local account** stored in the Docker volume, not an online account.
+You can use any credentials (e.g., `test@example.com` with any password).

+To keep your account between container restarts, use `docker-compose down` (without the `-v` flag) to preserve volumes.
+Using `docker-compose down -v` will delete volumes and require recreating the account.

 #### OpenTelemetry Configuration

 All services are instrumented with OpenTelemetry Java agent and send telemetry data to the OTEL collector at: